Met Gala in full bloom with Zendaya, Jennifer Lopez, Mindy Kaling among the standout stars

 Sam Smith wore silver and gold metal roses tucked into the waist of a jacket, and Jack Harlow also channeled florals, but subtly with a silver and pearl floral boutonniere.

-Wintour wore a black coat adorned with multicolored flowers.
+Wintour wore a black coat adorned with multicolored flowers by designer Loewe.
 Her fellow co-chair Bad Bunny donned all black.
 A pregnant Lea Michele wore Rodarte, inspired by the brand's 2012 spring/summer collection.

 “I’m honored to be here and bring my baby with me,” Michele said. ”“I don’t think I was allowed a plus one, but I’m bringing” one, she said with a laugh.
 “I’m so grateful.
 I feel really beautiful, you know, in this pregnancy.”